sanette/snake-bogue/README.md

 Bogue terminology) which is a Box.
 It is used for displaying the background and listening to keystrokes.

-The `snake` layout has the size of the whole area.
+The `snake` layout, like `screen`, has the size of the whole area.
 It is initially empty and is filled at each game iteration by the list of all snake segments (or "cells").
 Each cell itself is a Layout containing a Box widget.
 In further versions, it will be easy to replace this box by an image widget.

 The `fruit` layout just contains a small box widget, whose position is updated when necessary.